 Contraindications are current coagulopathy, recent myocardial infarction, pathologic bradycardia, and glaucoma.

 The procedure can be done by either palpating anatomical landmarks (done mainly by pain therapists) or under fluoroscopic, ultrasound or CT guidance.
 Using CT guidance the stellate ganglion; which comprises of lower cervical and T1 sympathetic ganglia overlying the C7 and T1 transverse process can be accurately targeted and hence a lower volume of drug needs to be delivered.
 Complications rates are also low as the ganglion is accurately targeted.

-Anesthetic drugs like bupivacaine and buprenorphine are commonly used with short term relief.
+The choice of local anesthetic used during the procedure varies based on indicaiton and patient factors; overall bupivicaine (0.25 or 0.5%) is the most common agent.
 Absolute alcohol is injected to induce permanent neurolysis.
 Recently RF ablation is also used to cause permanent neurolysis of Stellate ganglion.

 - 1. Erickson SJ, Hogan QH.
 CT-guided injection of the stellate ganglion: description of technique and efficacy of sympathetic blockade.
 Radiology Sep 93;188(3):707-92.

 - 2. Interventional Radiology in Pain Treatment.
 2007 Edn.
 [Springer BerlinHeidelberg] Bruno Kastler ,Fabrice-Guy Barral, Bernard Fergane and Philippe Pereira (Editors)

 - 3. W.Ackerman, M.Ahmad.
 The relative increase in skin temperature after stellate ganglion block is predictive of a complete sympathectomy of the hand.
 Regional Anesthesia and Pain Medicine,Volume 24, Issue 3, Page 275.